 16.5 Perpetual trophies are to be returned before or at the Annual General Meeting.

 16.6 Any member winning a championship class on three consecutive occasions will be awarded a special trophy to mark the achievement (as from 2002).

 The following information is for guidance of The Officer Of The Day at championship and non-championship events.

-18.3 The Officer Of The Day will have an OMRA rulebook available at the event.
+17.3 RULES.
+The Officer Of The Day will have an OMRA rulebook available at the event.

-18.6 The Officer Of The Day is to ensure that lifejackets are worn at all times in the rescue and chase boats.
+17.6 SAFETY.
+All members shall ensure that lifejackets are correctly worn at all times in the rescue and chase boats.
 The wearing of hard hats by the crew of the rescue boat is recommended but not compulsory.

-19.4 Organisers must advise the committee if they wish their event to be used as a championship event.
+18.5 OMRA EVENTS.
+Organisers must advise the committee if they wish their event to be used as a championship event.
 Championship events must be run to OMRA rules.